Brett Kavanaugh faces third day of Supreme Court confirmation hearings

 'No one is above the law...'

-Kavanaugh sought to show independence from the president who nominated him, telling members of the Senate Judiciary Committee that his loyalty would be to his battered copy of the Constitution.
+Kavanaugh sought to show independence from the president who nominated him, telling members of the committee that his loyalty would be to his battered copy of the Constitution.
 He refused to say whether a president must respond to a subpoena, a question that could come before the Supreme Court based on special counsel Robert Mueller’s investigation into Russian interference in the 2016 election.

 When asked if he still believes a president can fire an independent prosecutor, as he wrote 20 years ago, he said only, “That was my view in 1998.”